Shooting hours are one-half hour before sunrise to one-half hour

 Richard K. Yancey (formerly Red River/Three Rivers) WMA, Concordia Parish

-140 acres planted in brown top millet with approximately 20% of the area having strips of sunflower.
+120 acres of volunteer brown top millet.
 The dove fields will be prepped before both the first and second splits.

 Sandy Hollow WMA, Tangipahoa Parish

 Sept.
-7 & 14 through the end of first split.
+6 and Sept.
+13 through the end of first split.
 CLOSED Sept.
-8-13 of first split, second and third splits are the same as outside EXCEPT youth hunt on Northern Tract during the opening day of the first segment (Sept.
-7).
+7 – 12 of first split, second and third splits are the same as outside EXCEPT youth hunt on Northern Tract during the opening day of the first segment (Sept.
+6).
 Hunt restricted to youths 17 or younger and supervising adult who must be 18 years of age or older.